At EdAlive we strive to build the very best in online learning websites that employ sound theory to promote learning.

 In mathematics, national and international testing repeatedly shows little or no progress across Australian school systems.
 Even more worrying, the numbers of students performing well below average is increasing.
 There is also a longer trend of fewer students enrolling in higher level maths in senior high school.
 All these trends can be mapped back to a break-down in the process of attaining automaticity in the basics of mathematics.

 Research demonstrates that users of Maths Invaders make astounding academic progress

 Our analysis of the learning outcomes for students using Maths Invaders clearly demonstrates that their knowledge expands.
 Research conducted by EdAlive shows that for the average user, their maths age advances by 12 months after 10 half-hour sessions or equivalent – easily completed in one school term, even in addition to scheduled maths lessons.

 Substantial increases in response speed are also evident

 At the same time as this advancement in knowledge, brand new research shows that recall speed also increases dramatically.
 Over the same course equivalent to 10 half-hour sessions, the average student’s response time for a broad sample of topics is simultaneously reduced by 1.1 seconds or 26%.
 That is, progressively more difficult material is nevertheless being answered more quickly.
 This is compelling evidence that the delivery method is effective at consolidating knowledge and allowing students to attain automaticity.

 This same learning theory is applied to the full range of EdAlive’s websites

-A focus on spacing rather than massing, embedding learning in fun and fully individualised instruction are also features of the core design of all the other EdAlive Online Learning websites including Typing Tournament Online, Words Rock Online, Baggin’ the Dragon Maths Online and Volcanic Panic Reading Success Online.
+A focus on spacing rather than massing, embedding learning in fun and fully individualised instruction are also features of the core design of all the other EdAlive Online Learning websites including Typing Tournament, Words Rock, Baggin’ the Dragon Maths and Volcanic Panic Reading Success.
 Our research indicates that students using these websites are also making remarkable learning progress.